ioccc-src/webtool/README.md

-# Initial IOTCC Upload page
+# Initial IOCCC Upload page

-This is the mechanism to upload IOTCC entries.
+This is the mechanism to upload IOCCC entries.

 ## Installation